-Dean’s Blue Hole sometimes erroneously is presented as the deepest water filled sinkhole in the world.
-Several water filled sinkholes though are deeper.
+Dean’s Blue Hole sometimes erroneously is presented as the deepest water-filled sinkhole in the world.
+Several water-filled sinkholes though are deeper.
 For example, Pozzo Merro in Italy is 392 m deep and the giant El Zacatón sinkhole in Mexico is 339 m deep.
-In July 2016 there was reported also deeper undersea sinkhole – Dragon Hole in South China Sea.
+In July 2016 there was reported also deeper undersea sinkhole – Dragon Hole in the South China Sea.

 "Blue hole" is a term applied to some of those sinkholes which are filled with water – irrespective of their mechanism of formation.
 It seems that the decisive factor in the use of this term is the beautiful deep blue color of water in these formations.

-This color is created by high transparency of water and bright white carbonate sand.
-Blue light is the most enduring part of spectrum: where other parts of spectrum – red, yellow and finally the green – are absorbed during their path through the water, blue light manages to reach the white sand and return back after the refraction.
+This color is created by the high transparency of water and bright white carbonate sand.
+Blue light is the most enduring part of the spectrum: where other parts of the spectrum – red, yellow, and finally green – are absorbed during their path through the water, blue light manages to reach the white sand and return back after the refraction.

-Later the sea level rised and these vertical holes were filled with lucid, calm water.
+Later the sea level raised and these vertical holes were filled with lucid, calm water.

-Most likely Dean’s Blue Hole formed in a similar way some 15,000 years ago, though it is not clear why this sinkhole is that deep – sea level in Bahamas back then was a bit more than 100 metres belov the present sea level.
+Most likely Dean’s Blue Hole formed in a similar way some 15,000 years ago, though it is not clear why this sinkhole is that deep – the sea level in the Bahamas back then was a bit more than 100 meters below the present sea level.

 World record site

-Here, in this beautiful geological formation are meeting the might and beauty of nature and hardiness of people.
+Here, in this beautiful geological formation is meeting the might and beauty of nature and the hardiness of people.

 Full depth of this sinkhole was first reached by Jim King in 1992.

-Over the last few years this sinkhole though has become a scene of world-class free-diving.
-Since 2007 here is established a freediving school "Vertical Blue" (operates from November to May), which organises also yearly world competition in April.
+Over the last decade this blue hole in the Bahamas though has become a scene of world-class free-diving.
+Since 2007 here is established a freediving school "Vertical Blue" (operates from November to May), which organizes also a yearly world competition in April.

 This deep sinkhole is perfect for such sports – it is located right next to the bank, in calm water.

 One such discipline, for example, is – Constant Weight Apnea Without Fins (diving possibly deep and returning in one breath without any appliances and without holding at the rope).
-How deep one can go in such way?
-10 metres?
-15 metres?
-No – in December 13, 2010 William Trubridge dived 100 metres deep (and then 100 metres back) in such a way, it took 4 minutes 10 seconds.
+How deep one can go in such a way?
+10 meters?
+15 meters?
+No!
+On December 13, 2010, William Trubridge dived 100 meters deep (and then 100 meters back) in such a way, it took 4 minutes and 10 seconds.